dahm641/tech258_cloud/linux/app/app_deployment.md

 `sudo -E npm install -g pm2` using `-E` allows sudo to use env variables

 `pm2 start app.js`

+pm2 is a process manager and can run the app using node package manager we installed earlier

 ## 7. Set reverse proxy